jollytoad/ahx/docs/events.md

 - `detail.trigger` - the trigger spec
 - `detail.action` - the action to perform on triggering
+- `detail.owner` - the _owner_ of the trigger

 ## `ahx:swap`

-Dispatch before fetched HTML content is inserted into the DOM.
+Dispatch before a fetched element is inserted into the DOM.

 **Details**

+- `detail.element` - the element to swap in
+- `detail.previous` - the previous sibling element that was successfully swapped in
-- `detail.content` - the HTML
+- `detail.index` - the index of the element within the body of the response
 - `detail.swapStyle` - the type of swap
+- `detail.owner` - the _owner_ of the elements to be swapped in

 ## Error Events